Police request 60-day extension of Guard at US Capitol

 “We want to understand what the plan is,” she said.
 “None of us like looking at the fencing, the gates, the uniformed presence around the Capitol.
 We can’t depend on the National Guard for our security.”

 She said there has to be a plan that provides the needed security for the buildings and personnel by the Capitol Police and local law enforcement.
-Slotkin said it was telling that House members hastened to complete major votes Wednesday so they wouldn’t have to be in the building where many fled violent rioters in January.
+Slotkin said it was telling that House members hastened to complete major votes Wednesday so they wouldn’t have to be in the building that violent rioters besieged in January.
 Lawmakers, she said, “don’t feel totally secure” in the Capitol.

-U.S. Capitol Police officials have also told congressional leaders the razor-wire topped fencing around the Capitol should remain in place for several more months.
+Capitol Police officials have also told congressional leaders the razor-wire-topped fencing around the Capitol should remain in place for several more months.

-Slotkin said, however, that she was going to her office to work on Thursday.
+Slotkin said, however, that she was going to her office to work Thursday.
 “I’m not going to let these guys scare me away,” she said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.